SOPHIE GAMAND

 I create art about dogs, to better understand humans.
 Dogs are the first - and most striking - example of artificial selection.
 Acting like gods, Men created dogs, manipulated their genetics to fulfill their own needs and desires.
 We subdued an entire specie.
 I believe this should give us tremendous responsibility towards dogs, and the way we treat them speaks volume about our humanity.

 With every project, I hope to raise awareness of the ways in which we may have mistreated the natural world around us.
 Dogs have co-evolved with humans for at least 33,000 years.
 They have helped shaped the best parts of humanity, possibly nudging us from the individualistic, violent primates we were born, into societies capable of friendship and collaboration, monogamy and peace.
-But in return, we have chosen to establish dominion over these magical creatures.
+But in return, we have chosen to establish dominion over these remarkable creatures.
 We’ve fantasized an alpha male mythology, based on a submission/dominance approach, to justify abusing our dogs’ trust and silencing them.

 Colonialism in particular, and specism (the idea that humans are superior to other animals), have led to the extinction of indigenous breeds of dogs, replacing them with ill-fitted man-made breeds.
 In just a couple hundred years, we have undone what nature so successfully mastered for tens of thousands of years.
 We hastily manufactured most modern breeds with very little regard to what was in the best interest of the dogs, often focusing on looks rather than health or function.
 Today most dog breeds suffer from our megalomaniac genetic manipulations.